Marlins vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will hand the ball to Lance Lynn (10-10) for his 28th start of the season.
+- The Dodgers' Ryan Pepiot will make his second start of the season.

-- He has earned a quality start 10 times in 27 starts this season.

-- In 27 starts, Lynn has pitched through or past the fifth inning 23 times.
-He has a season average of 5.7 frames per outing.

 |Opponent